 Trust us – you're not fooling anyone.

 Recruiters see hundreds of CVs each year, so they'll easily spot areas of your CV where you're attempting to avoid the bare facts.
-Our advice is to be fulsome and accurate in describing your career journey and experience, turning areas where you may be less confident from negatives into positives.
+Our advice is to be truthful and accurate in describing your career journey and experience, turning areas where you may be less confident from negatives into positives.

 Visuals and graphics

 The vast majority of medium and large businesses use applicant tracking systems to scan and sort CVs, and these programs often react unfavourably to any quirky fonts and graphics you include.
-If you choose to use artistic looking designs, you run the risk that your CV will be rendered unreadable.
+If you choose to use artistic designs, you run the risk that your CV will be rendered unreadable.

 Additionally, a headshot photo definitely should not be included on your CV.
-Anti-discrimination laws are in place to protect job seekers, so including your photo could get you automatically disqualified as employers might be concerned about unconscious bias that could result.
+Anti-discrimination laws are in place to protect job seekers, so including your photo could get you disqualified as employers might be concerned about unconscious bias that could result.
 Equally, company logos shift the focus of the CV from you onto the companies you've worked for.

 A restrained pop of colour is fine to give your CV some style, but ensure the overall impression remains professional.
 Stick to the basics ‒ your skills and experience are what matter the most.